Our Pantry - Lamb Stock Recipes

-Here's our version of an English and Irish tradition: we've added some fresh spinach to the savory meat gravy and tossed some Parmesan into the rich mashed potato topping to create a dish just right for a cold winter night.
+Here's our version of an English and Irish tradition - shepherd's pie.
+We've added some fresh spinach to the savory meat gravy and tossed some Parmesan into the rich mashed potato topping to create a dish just right for a cold winter night.

 These beautifully seasoned, fork-tender shoulder lamb chops are simmered in a heady sauce redolent of vermouth, apricots, sage, tomatoes, and cinnamon.
 It was inspired by a dish from Spain's Mediterranean coast.
 The aromatic combination of ingredients harkens back to the Moorish culture that imparted many lush flavors to the international stew pot.
 Serve the chops on a bed of wide noodles or mashed potatoes.

 Here's a tried-and-true method used by generations of cooks for silky, savory pan gravy to go with your holiday bird.
 The key is our superb roasted turkey stock.
 This method also works well for nearly any roast poultry, game, or meat--just substitute one of our other stocks for the turkey stock, and you'll have a delicious gravy every time.
 For a gluten-free gravy, just substitute rice flour for the wheat flour in the recipe.

 Braised lamb shanks are wonderfully succulent and versatile, as this mildly-spicy curry dish shows.
 If you like, once the shanks are tender, cut the meat in chunks off the bone.
 To keep the theme: serve the meat over red lentils simmered in diluted Glace d'Agneau Gold and mixed with a little butter and some dried currants.

 A rich, decadent sauce spiked with cognac and the sweet tang of dried cherries--marvelous over your best beef or veal roast, or with lamb or venison.